nooraldeen97/about-me-game/README.md

 **am I good at english?** <br >
 **Do I like the math and pyhiscs?** <br>
 **Do I like the proramming?** <br>
+**guess the number which i have in my mind its (1-10) you have four trial to guess ?**<br>
+**mention my preferable colors among these three color (red, blue, green) in order, which the most fovairate one take 1 and so on?**<br>
+*When you finish the game the score will appear in your screen out of seven .*